 What Are Garage Door Springs?

-A lot of homeowners do not understand the mechanics of their garage doors.
-What’s even more dangerous is that they try to fix broken garage door springs on their own.
+Without understanding how dangerous broken garage door springs are, many homeowners try to fix them on their own.
 According to the National Electronic Injury Surveillance System, there are about 2,000 people crushed by garage doors every year.

 If you don’t want to be part of the statistic, you should leave your garage door repair to professionals.
 However, even if you’re not fixing your garage door, it won’t hurt if you know the basic mechanics of the system.